ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 # Editor plugin development guide

-This document describes the protocol between the Ethersync daemon and the text editors.
+This document describes the protocol between the Teamtype daemon and the text editors.
 It should contain everything you need to implement a plugin for a new editor!

 ## How to connect to the daemon

-Ethersync consists of two parts: The daemon and editor plugins.
+Teamtype consists of two parts: The daemon and editor plugins.

 The daemon takes care of synchronization with other peers.
 An editor, on the other hand, has to communicate with the daemon to send it changes made to the file by the user, as well as changes of cursor positions.
 The daemon will send other people's changes and cursor positions back to the editor.

 To make this as easy as possible for your plugin, we're using the same protocol as the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/overviews/lsp/overview/): [JSON-RPC](https://www.jsonrpc.org/specification).
 So if your editor plugin system allows connecting to an LSP, you'll hopefully can re-use the component opening a JSON-RPC connection.

-The editor plugin will need to spawn the command `ethersync client` (which is our helper tool to connect to a running Ethersync daemon), and speak JSON-RPC (with Content-Length headers) with the standard input/output of that process.
-Think of `ethersync client` as the LSP Server when looking at it from the editor's perspective.
+The editor plugin will need to spawn the command `teamtype client` (which is our helper tool to connect to a running Teamtype daemon), and speak JSON-RPC (with Content-Length headers) with the standard input/output of that process.
+Think of `teamtype client` as the LSP Server when looking at it from the editor's perspective.

 ## File ownership

-Ethersync has the concept of file ownership.
+Teamtype has the concept of file ownership.
 By default, the daemon has ownership, which means that, as external tools make changes to files, the daemon will pick up those changes.

 But when an editor sends an "open" message, it takes ownership; changes by external tools will be ignored.